Get a free, no obligation personal loan quote with rates as low as 6.99%

 A mortgage guarantor also guarantees the primary borrower’s payments will be made, no matter the circumstances.
 However, they don’t sign the mortgage, own any of the property or share the home’s title.
 While both parties will have their finances and credit inspected, most guarantors are there to help stronger applicants qualify for better mortgages or interest rates.

-Your name is on the home’s title but you don’t necessarily own the property or homebuyer’s assets Your name is not on the home’s title and you don’t own the property or homebuyer’s assetsYour name is most likely on the home’s title and you have some ownership over the property
+Your name is on the home’s title but you don’t necessarily own the property or homebuyer’s assets Your name is not on the home’s title and you don’t own the property or homebuyer’s assets

-You need to sign the mortgage applicationYou don’t need to sign the mortgage applicationYou need to sign the mortgage application
+You need to sign the mortgage applicationYou don’t need to sign the mortgage application

-You’re responsible for making payments if the homeowner can’tYou guarantee the payments, even in the borrower defaults You and the other borrower split responsibility for the payments
+You’re responsible for making payments if the homeowner can’tYou guarantee the payments, even in the borrower defaults

-You are part-owner of the homeYou don’t own the propertyYou are part-owner of the home
+You are part-owner of the homeYou don’t own the property

-Used mainly by home buyers with less healthy finances or credit to increase borrowing powerUsed mainly by applicants with stronger credentials, who are looking for a boost to their title Used mainly by applicants who are buying a home and splitting the debt with another person
+Used mainly by home buyers with less healthy finances or credit to increase borrowing powerUsed mainly by applicants with stronger credentials, who are looking for a boost to their title

-Can You Be A Cosigner?
+Can You Be A Co-signer?

-As mentioned, becoming an eligible cosigner is mostly about proving to the lender that you would be able to cover the primary borrower’s payments if they’re unable to.
+As mentioned, becoming an eligible co-signer is mostly about proving to the lender that you would be able to cover the primary borrower’s payments if they’re unable to.
 During the application process, your finances are just as essential for approval as theirs.

 • A good credit history and high credit score (at least 660 – 900)